 5-year graph instead of the 3-month is because Spotify has less than 5 years on Robinhood, so it would not be as nice to see the upward trend.
 Even then, the upward trend is shown for Spotify on the 5-year graph.
 Now, most of early investors get disappointed by buying stocks and then in one day or week start getting loses and decide to sell the stock before losing more money.
 However, if they start looking at the long-term information they can deduct that the company has a high chance of giving return on the longer-term investments.
 The longer the company has had their upward trend, the higher the chance that the company will keep giving you money on the long-term.

 The reason why many investors don’t follow these ideas and start selling as soon as they see negative trends is because they want fast money.
 The reality is that even though is possible to make fast money on the stock market, it is unlikely and hard to achieve.
-So, the strategies and layouts on this guide serve again, for long-term investments.
+So, the strategies and layouts on this guide serve, again, for long-term investments.

 One safe baseline is to define upwards trends by at least 1 year of previous stock history.